ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 -   **Supabase Interaction**: Primarily **verifies JWTs** issued by Supabase Auth.
 For data access, it often interacts **directly with the PostgreSQL database** for complex operations.
 May use `supabase-py` client optionally for simple utility tasks.

 ### 4.4 WORK PACKAGE 4: Data Infrastructure
-*This package covers the setup, configuration, and management of the **self-hosted Supabase instance**, including the database, authentication service, storage, and edge functions.*
+*This package covers the setup, configuration, and management of the **self-hosted Supabase instance**, including the database, authentication service, storage, and edge functions.
+Supabase serves as the primary operational database and BaaS for the dashboard.*

 -   **Technology**: Supabase (Self-Hosted), PostgreSQL (v15+), Supabase Auth (GoTrue), Supabase Storage, Supabase Edge Functions (Deno).
 -   **Key Responsibilities**: Data persistence (PostgreSQL), file storage, user authentication/JWT issuance (Auth), enforcing Row-Level Security (RLS), providing secure environment for privileged backend logic (Edge Functions).
 -   **Supabase Edge Functions**: Provide serverless backend logic capability within the Supabase ecosystem.
 They are the designated place to use the Supabase JS client **with the `service_role` key** for **privileged operations** that need to bypass RLS.
+-   **Note on Clinical Trial Data Archival**: While Supabase provides the operational data infrastructure for the dashboard, the GHOSTLY+ FWO proposal indicates that **REDCap** will be utilized for the primary, GDPR-compliant archival and master storage of clinical trial data.
+The dashboard should support data export in formats compatible with REDCap.

 ### 4.5 WORK PACKAGE 5: Security and Compliance
 *This package outlines the critical measures for data privacy, security, GDPR compliance, and ethical handling of patient data throughout the system.*